muratk5n/thirdwave/en/README.md

 ---

 The parliament choice on its own is democratic can't deny that.
-If IK uses the event to mobilize supporters and come back stronger, that's great too.
+If IK uses the event to mobilize supporters and come back stronger, great.

 "Shehbaz Sharif elected as Pakistan’s new prime minister..
 Election by parliament comes after..
 Imran Khan.. lost a vote of no confidence"